aboutsummaryrefslogtreecommitdiffstats

 makeenv is designed to be usable in place of make(1), that is,

-the user can create add the alias makeenv=make in his shell,
+the user can create the alias makeenv=make in his shell,

-without any adverse affect. makeenv will pass on it's arguments
+without any adverse effect. makeenv will pass on its arguments

 as is to make(1) (or whichever utility is specified in the